 There can be no assurance that any proposed amendments to the Tax Act will be enacted as proposed.
-The Tax Act may not be amended to extend the deadline for entering into Flow-Through Agreements eligible for the EITC beyond March 31, 2016.
+The Tax Act may not be amended to extend the deadline for entering into Flow-Through Agreements eligible for the EITC beyond March 31, 2017.

 Federal or provincial income tax legislation may be amended, or its interpretation changed, so as to alter fundamentally the tax consequences of holding or disposing of Units or Mutual Fund Shares including on exchanging Units for Mutual Fund Shares on dissolution of the Partnership.
 As part of its 2015 federal election platform, the now-elected Liberal government announced its intention to reduce fossil fuel subsidies and that, as a first step in achieving that goal, the availability of CEE deductions would be limited to cases of unsuccessful exploration.
-The material in the pre-election fiscal plan indicates that the phase out will commence in the 2017 /18 fiscal year.
+As indicated in the pre-election fiscal plan, the phase out should commence in the 2017/18 fiscal year.
 Prior to the election, the Liberals also indicated support for continuing the mineral exploration investment tax credit for Flow-Through Share investors, which may suggest an intention for the Flow-Through Share regime to remain in place, at least in connection with mineral exploration.
 After the election, the Prime Minster directed the Minister of Finance in a mandate letter that one of his "top priorities" should be to "develop proposals to allow CEE tax deductions only in cases of unsuccessful exploration and re-direct any savings to investments in new clean technologies".
-It is unclear whether the proposed changes will also impact CEE incurred in the course of mineral exploration.
-The extent and timing of the impact on the Flow-Through Share regime in the Tax Act is also unclear.
-To date, specific tax proposals have not been introduced and there is no certainty that the proposed changes will be enacted into law, either as proposed or at all.
+In the 2017 Federal Budget, the Federal Government proposes changes that affect the availability of CEE deductions, in accordance with the Liberal CEE Initiative.
+Expenditures related to drilling or completing the discovery of a previously unknown petroleum or natural gas reservoir (i.e., the first well in a new reservoir, referred to as a "discovery well"), or in building a temporary access road to, or in preparing a site in respect of, any such well, that are currently treated as a CEE, would generally be classified as CDE.
+Consistent with the existing rules, drilling expenditures would continue to be classified as CEE, or reclassified as CEE, in situations where the well has been abandoned (or has not produced within 24 months) or the Minister of Natural Resources has certified that the relevant costs associated with drilling the well are expected to exceed \$5 million and it will not produce within 24 months.
+In addition, CEE treatment would continue to be available for other expenses such as early stage geophysical and geochemical surveying.
+This measure would apply to expenses incurred after 2018 (including expenses incurred in 2019 that could have been deemed to have been incurred in 2018).
+However, the measure would not apply to expenses incurred before 2021 where the taxpayer has, before March 22, 2017, entered into a written commitment to incur those expenses.
+To date, there is no certainty that the proposed changes will be enacted into law.